19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (ii) under subsection (4A), (4B) or (4C), for a period of her cessation of active engagement in her trade, business, profession or vocation which —

-(A) does not exceed 4 weeks; and
+(A) does not exceed 8 weeks; and

 [28/2008 wef 31/10/2008]

 (B) is after a period of 8 weeks commencing not earlier than 28 days immediately preceding the date of that confinement, during which she ceases to be actively engaged in her trade, business, profession or vocation; and

-(b) in respect of her third or fourth confinement, under subsection (4), (4A), (4B) or (4C), for the whole period of her cessation of active engagement in her trade, business, profession or vocation.
+(b) in respect of her third or subsequent confinement, under subsection (4), (4A), (4B) or (4C), for the whole period of her cessation of active engagement in her trade, business, profession or vocation.

 [28/2008 wef 31/10/2008]